-04 May 5 Ways to Be a More Transformational Leader
+05 May 6 Ways to Be a More Transformational Leader

-- Be Positively Deviant
+Be Positively Deviant

-I remember starting a new position as a manager years ago with a team who were stuck on doing things a certain way.
-Being new I had a lot of questions about why things were done in these ways.
-My new team would typically answer with comments like “because we’ve ALWAYS done it that way!”
-Or if I’d suggest something new, the answer was “that won’t work because…”
+I remember starting a new position as a manager years ago with a team stuck on doing things a certain way.
+Being new, I had a lot of questions about why things were done in these ways.
+My new team would typically answer with comments like, “because we’ve ALWAYS done it that way!”

 I decided that a little positive disruption was in order.
-We spent time talking about how we could turn these practices upside down, shift our focus to a more transformational approach, and most of all, catch ourselves before answering a question with “we’ve always done it that way!”
+We spent time talking about how we could turn these practices upside down, shift our focus to a more transformational leadership approach, and most of all, catch ourselves before answering questions with “…because we’ve always done it that way!”

-How can you be positively deviant today?
+How can you be positively deviant to move into transformational leadership?

-- Ask Transformational Questions
+Ask Transformational Questions

 I have an exercise I use in wellness leadership retreats where I ask participants a few weeks in advance to contact 15-25 people who know them best (work colleagues, friends, family) and ask them this question,

-“When I am at my best, who am I?”
+When I am at my best, who am I?

-Here are a few other questions that if used at the right time, in the right way, can have a profound effect on transforming your team:
+Here are a few other questions that, if used at the right time, in the right way, can have a profound effect on transforming your team:

 - What do we believe in?